PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If the user accepted to sign, the response type is the signature.
-- If the user rejected to sign, the function throw an error.
+- If the user rejected to sign, the function throw an error TBD.
 - If the message is inconsistent, the wallet authorize only to decline the signature.
 ### Example :
 ```typescript